 If there isn’t a table or desk near you, drop to the ground in an inside corner of the building, and cover your head and neck with your hands and arms.
 Do not try to run to another room to get under a table.
 Earthquakes occur without warning and may be so violent that you cannot run or crawl.
 DROP, COVER AND HOLD ON IMMEDIATELY.

 DO NOT RUN OUTSIDE!
-Trying to run in an earthquake is dangerous because the ground is moving and you can easily fall or be injured by falling bricks, glass and other building materials.
+Trying to run in an earthquake is dangerous because the ground is moving and you can easily fall or be injured by falling bricks, glass, or other building materials.
 In the U.S., you are much safer to stay inside and get under a table.

 Having trouble watching the video?
 Try this PDF flyer instead.